God looks down from heaven on the children of men, to see if there are any who understand, who seek after God. Psalm 53:2

 God’s Forgiveness and Judgement

-20 The Lord said, “I have pardoned them according to your word; 21 but as truly as I live, all the earth shall be filled with the glory of the Lord.
-22 Because all those men who have seen my glory, and my miracles, which I did in Egypt and in the wilderness, and have tested me these ten times, and have not listened to my voice; 23 surely they shall not see the land which I swore to their fathers, neither shall any of those who provoked me see it.
-24 But my servant Caleb, because he had another spirit with him, and has followed me fully, him I will bring into the land into which he went, and his offspring shall possess it.
-25 Since the Amalekite and the Canaanite dwelled in the valley, tomorrow turn and go into the wilderness by the way to the Red Sea.”
+20 The Lord said, “I have pardoned them according to your word, 21 but as truly as I live, all the earth shall be filled with the glory of the Lord.
+22 Because of all those men who have seen my glory and my miracles, which I did in Egypt and in the wilderness and have tested me these ten times and have not listened to my voice, 23 surely they shall not see the land which I swore to their fathers, nor shall any of those who provoked me see it.
+24 But my servant Caleb, because he had another spirit with him and has followed me fully, him I will bring into the land into which he went, and his offspring shall possess it.
+25 Since the Amalekite and the Canaanite dwelt in the valley, tomorrow turn and go into the wilderness by the way to the Red Sea.”

 The Plague of the Ten Explorers

-36 The men whom Moses sent to explore the land, who returned and caused the whole the congregation to murmur against him by bringing up a defamatory report against the land, 37 even those men who brought the defamation upon the land, died by the plague before the Lord.
-38 But Joshua the son of Nun and Caleb the son of Jephunneh which were among the men who went to explore the land, still lived.
+36 The men whom Moses sent to explore the land, who returned and caused the whole the community to murmur against him by bringing up a defamatory report against the land, 37 those men who brought the defamation upon the land, died by the plague before the Lord.
+38 But Joshua the son of Nun and Caleb the son of Jephunneh, which were among the men who went to explore the land, still lived.

 39 Moses recounted these words to all the Israelites, and the people mourned greatly.